sf122458/CompressLab/README.md

 ### Features

 - All implementations of models and datasets are modularized and registered in a registry.
 The training and testing pipelines can be easily configured by YAML files.
 Please refer to the example configuration files in the `config` folder and see the details of available options in `compresslab/utils/config.py`.
+- Add `!include` tag to include other YAML files, and `!loop` tag to generate repeated structures in the configuration files.
+Please refer to the examples in `config` folder.
 - For the vae-based image compression models `compresslab/nn/lossy_image_compression`, training with several rate-distortion points simultaneously is supported in one run.
 - The framework is built on [PyTorch Lightning](https://lightning.ai), which makes it easy to run in DDP mode and adjust the precision.
 Moreover, it supports logging via TensorBoard, and resume from the checkpoint automatically.
 - A general metrics computation module is provided, and you can easily obtain the final results in the `output` folder after testing.